Modified Friedmann Equations from Maxwell-Weyl Gauge Theory: Modified Friedmann Equations

 Moreover, according to \citep{Azcarraga2013maxwellApplication}, we can define the Maxwell gauge fields $B_{\mu}^{ab}\left(x\right)$ in terms of one-dimensional time dependent fields $\psi\left(t\right)$ and $\zeta\left(t\right)$,

 where $r,s=1,2,3$ are the tangent indices and $i,j=1,2,3$ are the space-time indices.
 Here, $\delta_{i}^{s}$ and $\epsilon_{i}^{rs}$ are three dimensional $so\left(3\right)$ tensors.

-Having established the necessary background, we can now proceed to derive the Friedmann equations in the torsion-free condition by taking into account of the gauge in Eq.(\ref{eq: cosmic_gauge}) and $\mathcal{D}\mathcal{F}^{ab}=0$.
-Therefore, by employing Eqs.(\ref{eq: B_1}), (\ref{eq: B_2}) and (\ref{eq: spin_connection_Lorentz}) and subsequently applying them to the field equation given in Eq.(\ref{eq: EFE}), the following equation can be obtained by focusing on the $\left(0,0\right)$ component of Eq.(\ref{eq: EFE}),
+Having established the necessary background, we can now proceed to derive the Friedmann equations.
+By employing Eqs.(\ref{eq: B_1}), (\ref{eq: B_2}) and (\ref{eq: spin_connection_Lorentz}) and subsequently applying them to the field equation given in Eq.(\ref{eq: EFE}), the following equation can be obtained by focusing on the $\left(0,0\right)$ component of Eq.(\ref{eq: EFE}),

 where the dot denotes the derivative with respect to the cosmological time $t$.
 The $\left(i,i\right)$ components of Eq.(\ref{eq: EFE}) lead to,

 Then by making use of Eqs.(\ref{eq: Friedmann_00}) and (\ref{eq: Friedmann_ii}), the acceleration equation can be obtained as,